 The Bank's ratings scale closely mirrors the scales as used by key global rating agencies such as S & P and Moody's.

-(iv) Definition and classification of NPAs Loans and Advances are classified into performing and nonperforming loans in accordance with the extant RBI guidelines.
+(iv) Definition and classification of past due and impaired (NPAs)

+Loans and Advances are classified into performing and nonperforming loans in accordance with the extant RBI guidelines.